codewitch-honey-crisis/retro_clock/article.md

 }
 ```

-In the entry point we do core initialization, generate the deviceid, and then determine if we need to enter the portal or the clock app.
+In the entry point we do core initialization, generate the deviceid, and then determine if we need to enter the portal or the clock app:

 ```cpp
 extern "C" void app_main(void) {